rallyhealth/PagingView/README.md

 # PagingView
-PagingView is a UI control used in the iOS Care app.
-A swiping gesture controls the display of paged information.
+PagingView is a UI control using a swiping gesture to control the display of paged information.

 ## Demo
 ![PagingView](https://github.com/rallyhealth/PagingView/blob/master/PagingView.gif)